Walter Mercado: Personal life

 In 2003, he announced that he maintained a "spiritual relationship" with the Brazilian actress and dancer Mariette Detotto, with whom he shared a TV program.
 In archival and recent interview clips on his life shown in a 2020 documentary, Mucho Mucho Amor: The Legend of Walter Mercado, Mercado defined himself as androgynous and insisted that the primary relationship of his life was with his fans; he also joked about being a virgin into his 80s.
 He always maintained his residence in Puerto Rico.

 Decline in health and death

 In January 2012, Mercado was flown to Cleveland Clinic, Cleveland, Ohio, with cardiac problems.
 He said he "had gone and seen death and came back to life again".
 Since the experience he said he had changed.
 He said he wanted to work with Puerto Rican youth, he planned to establish the Shanti Ananda foundation, create a mystic center, and donated three of his capes to a museum.
 Most of his capes had already been sold at auctions.

-Mercado died on the night of Saturday, 2 November 2019, reportedly from kidney failure, at Auxilio Mutuo Hospital in San Juan, Puerto Rico, according to hospital spokeswoman Sofia Luquis.
-He was 87.
+Mercado died on the night of Saturday, November 2, 2019, at the age of 88, reportedly from kidney failure, at Auxilio Mutuo Hospital in San Juan, Puerto Rico, according to hospital spokeswoman Sofia Luquis.
 He is buried at Señorial Memorial Park in Cupey barrio, San Juan, Puerto Rico.